opencv/opencv/modules/core/doc/operations_on_arrays.rst

 Using this technique you can either get a very accurate solution of the convenient linear system, or the best (in the least-squares terms) pseudo-solution of an overdetermined linear system.

-.. note:: Explicit SVD with the further back substitution only makes sense if you need to solve many linear systems with the same left-hand side (for example, ``A`` ).
+.. note:: Explicit SVD with the further back substitution only makes sense if you need to solve many linear systems with the same left-hand side (for example, ``src`` ).
 If all you need is to solve a single system (possibly with multiple ``rhs`` immediately available), simply call :ocv:func:`solve` add pass ``DECOMP_SVD`` there.
 It does absolutely the same thing.

 sum
 ---

-.. ocv:function:: Scalar sum(InputArray mtx)

 Calculates the sum of array elements.

+.. ocv:function:: Scalar sum(InputArray arr)

+.. ocv:function:: cv2.sumElems(arr) -> retval

+.. ocv:cfunction:: CvScalar cvSum(const CvArr* arr)
+.. ocv:pyoldfunction:: cv.Sum(arr)-> CvScalar

-    :param mtx: Source array that must have from 1 to 4 channels.
+    :param arr: Source array that must have from 1 to 4 channels.

 The functions ``sum`` calculate and return the sum of array elements, independently for each channel.